-The winery is located in the municipality Saint-Estèphe in the eponymous area in the Médoc (Bordeaux.)
-At the Bordeaux Classification after the old, now no longer valid system it was last classified 2003 as "Cru Bourgeois".
-There is no connection to the famous Château Lafite-Rothschild, The property was bought in 1790 by eponymous prosecutor Joseph Laffitte.
-After varied history with different owners, it was acquired in 1970 by Viscount Philippe de Padirac.
+The winery is located in the municipality Saint-Estèphe in the same area in Médoc (Bordeaux.)
+At the Bordeaux Classification According to the old, now no longer valid system, it was last classified as "Cru Bourgeois" in 2003.
+There is no connection to the famous Château Lafite-Rothschild, The property was bought in 1790 by the eponymous public prosecutor Joseph Laffitte.
+After an eventful history with different owners, it was acquired by Vicomte Philippe de Padirac in 1970.
 Today it is managed by son Philip and wife Constance.
-The vineyards cover 27 hectares of vineyards, with the varieties Cabernet Sauvignon (70%), Merlot (29%) and Petit Verdot (1%) are planted.
+The vineyards cover 27 hectares of vineyards planted with the varieties Cabernet Sauvignon (70%), Merlot (29%) and Petit Verdot (1%).
 The long-lived red wine is aged for 14 months in one-third new barriques.
 The second wine is called "Château la Vicomtesse".